Reporting Model Phase I: MD&A and Stewardship Investments Improvements

 FASAB Contact: Ross Simms, firstname.lastname@example.org, 202-512-2512

-The objective of the reporting model phase I: streamlining project is to determine near-term opportunities for streamlining required financial report content.
+The objective of the reporting model phase I: MD&A and stewardship investments improvements project is to determine near-term opportunities for improving required financial report content.
 On September 22, 2017, the Federal Accounting Standards Advisory Board (FASAB or “the Board”) issued Statement of Federal Financial Accounting Concepts (SFFAC) 8, Federal Financial Reporting.
 SFFAC 8 provided a more progressive platform for considering financial reporting issues and developing financial reporting standards.
 The Statement effectively concluded the concepts phase of the reporting model project; for a history of the concepts phase, please see http://www.fasab.gov/concepts-the-financial-report/.
 Next, the Board decided to develop financial reporting standards using a two-phased approach.
-During phase I, the Board will focus on near-term issues, particularly streamlining content.
+During phase I, the Board will focus on near-term issues, particularly improving the content within management’s discussion and analysis and the reporting of stewardship investments information.
 During phase II, the Board will focus on illustrations of an ideal reporting model, additional issues, and discrete projects over the long term.

 HISTORY OF BOARD DELIBERATIONS

 The Board discussed the discussion and analysis of the financial statements section within MD&A. While the discussion and analysis of financial statements may be central to MD&A, the Board expressed concern that component reporting entities were not explaining the reason for significant changes in financial statement line items or totals.

 Members agreed that a single set of guidance should be prepared for both the government-wide and component reporting entities.
 The Board noted that similar information would be needed from both the government-wide and component reporting entities and the discussion and analysis would not necessarily need to focus on addressing a particular reporting objective, such as Operating Performance.
 Also, the